Stories in the two-state vector formalism: Introduction

-Despite the considerable time that has passed since the development of the two-state vector formalism, little work has been done on a thorough analysis of its elementary structures and properties.
-Researchers have focused on various non-trivial applications, often without much attention to the underlying mathematical model.
-The aim of this work is to establish strict foundations for the future investigation within the formalism.
-In the following sections, new concepts necessary for further considerations are defined, and crucial results are presented.
+In the following sections, new concepts necessary for further considerations are defined and crucial results are presented.
 We discuss the concept of a story and analyze the structure of the twin space, which is the set of all possible two-state vectors, with respect to the ability of its elements to form a story with certain measurements.
-Next, we address the issue of the distinguishability of two-state vectors and highlight clear differences from the standard formalism.
+Next, from the new perspective, we address the issue of the distinguishability of two-state vectors and highlight clear differences from the standard quantum formalism.
 Finally, we focus on the distinguishability of non-separable and separable two-state vectors in the context of hypothetical entanglement between the past and the future.